-The City of Belle Meade is a small community, 3-square miles in area, consisting of all residential property.
+The City of Belle Meade is a small community, 3 square miles in area, consisting of all residential property.
 The City's main revenue source is the property tax and its growth relies upon growth in a property's assessed value either due to market conditions or improvement via additions to taxable square footage.
-The potential for this type of growth is limited by the fact that City cannot annex more property into its limits, which are fixed by the terms of its City Charter, and further limited by the lack of undeveloped land remaining within the city limits.
-However, the real estate market in this community is competitive, and the age of many homes will mean that the City will continue to see some redevelopment of residential housing stock and demand for interior and exterior renovations that ultimately will result in additional taxable value.
-City management anticipates some growth in property tax revenue will occur as a result of the five-year reappraisal that will occur in 2025 and also some modest growth from the construction of additions to homes within the community throughout each year.
+The potential for this type of growth is limited by the fact that the City cannot annex more property into its limits, which are fixed by the terms of its City Charter, and further limited by the lack of undeveloped acreage remaining within the city limits.
+However, the real estate market in this community is competitive, and the age of many homes will mean that the City will continue to see some redevelopment of residential housing stock and demand for interior and exterior renovations, ultimately resulting in additional taxable value.
+City management anticipates some growth in property tax revenue through adjustments in the tax rate will be necessary in the years ahead to offset increasing costs of city operations.
+Currently, year-over-year growth in revenues is significantly less than inflation, but the City's General Fund has been supplemented with better-than-anticipated gains in investment earnings.
+As interest rates are dropping so are forecasts for future investment earnings, further creating the need for the City Commission to consider other options for increasing revenues to provide for services and programs to remain at existing levels of funding.

-There are two major services provided by the City which have the greatest potential for possible increases to the costs of operations in the years ahead: 1) sewer collections and 2) solid waste collections.
+There are two major services provided by the City that have the greatest potential for possible increases to the costs of operations in the years ahead: 1) sewer collections and 2) solid waste collections.
 The City of Belle Meade is a customer of the Metro-Nashville system for transport and treatment of sewage collected within the city and currently operates under a 10-year agreement expiring October 1, 2024.
 In the past two years, there have been annual increases in the wholesale rate charged by Metro to Belle Meade that have significantly exceeded anticipated rates and historical trends.
-In 2020 and 2021, Belle Meade paid Metro year-over-year increase of 1.8% and 1.2% respectively.
-However, in 2022 and 2023, Belle Meade experienced an unexpected 3.10% and 4.5%, respectively, increases in the wholesale rate.
-As a result, looking forward to future years, the City intends to update the assumptions within its own rate study which provides the underlying basis for establishing the sewer user fees that the City charges to its customers in order to maintain the sewage collection system.
-The City had anticipated making incremental, 2% per year, adjustments but intends to update the rate study to reassess adequate user fee adjustments in light of these higher than expected wholesale rate increases from Metro-Water.
+In 2020 and 2021, Belle Meade paid Metro year-over-year increases of 1.8% and 1.2% respectively.
+However, Belle Meade experienced higher than expected year-over-year increases in the most recent three years, in 2022 3.10%, in 2023 4.5%, and in 2024 5.88%.
+As a result, looking forward to future years, the City intends to update the assumptions within its rate study which provides the underlying basis for establishing the sewer user fees that the City charges to its customers to maintain the sewage collection system.
+The City had anticipated making incremental, 2% per year, adjustments but intends to update the rate study to reassess adequate user fee adjustments in light of these higher-than-expected wholesale rate increases from Metro-Water.
 Adjusting the sewer user fee should mitigate the impact of increased costs being passed on from Metro-Water.